pragma-/pbot/README.md

 `ucfirst` | Uppercases the first character of the text.
 `uc` | Uppercases all characters.
 `lc` | Lowercases all characters.

+Additional Functions can easily be added by making a very simple PBot Plugin.

 For more information, see the [Functions documentation](doc/Functions.md).